John T. Harris: Return to Congress

 After the war's end, Harris became judge of the twelfth judicial circuit of Virginia from 1866 to 1869.
 He became known for his "frank and manly" acceptance of the war's results, including his charge to the grand jury on May 11, 1867, exhorting members to do their duty "without fear or favor."

-Upon Virginia's adopting a new Constitution which forbad slavery and thus allowed its readmission to the Union in 1869, and restoration of civil rights to Confederate officials, Harris ran for the House of Representatives at a special election held in July 1869, but lost.
+Upon Virginia's adopting a new Constitution which forbad slavery and thus allowed its readmission to the Union in 1869, and restoration of civil rights to Confederate officials, Harris ran for the U.S. House of Representatives at a special election held in July 1869, but lost.

 The following year, 1870, voters sent him back to the U.S. Congress as a Democrat, and he won re-election several times, serving from 1871 to 1881.
 However, the numbering of the district Harris represented changed from Virginia's 6th District to Virginia's 7th District in 1872 due to reapportionment after the 1870 census.
 A White supremacist he opposed Civil Rights for African Americans.

 Harris chaired the Committee on Elections from 1875 to 1879 and chairman of the Committee on Revision of Laws from 1879 to 1881.
 Harris declined a unanimous renomination in 1880.
 After a contested election, his successor as Commonwealth Attorney (and former state Senator) John Paul succeeded him for one term, and was succeeded by the Charles Triplett O'Ferrall, whom Harris had defeated in 1872 and 1874.

 Harris served as chairman of the Virginia Democratic Convention in 1884, and was a commissioner to the 1893 World's Columbian Exposition in Chicago, Illinois.

 Death and legacy

-He died in Harrisonburg, Virginia on October 14, 1899 and was interred there in Woodbine Cemetery.
-His papers are held in the special collections division of the James Madison University library.
+He died in Harrisonburg, Virginia, on October 14, 1899.
+His papers, including a diary, are held in the special collections division of the James Madison University library.